Poisson Multi-Bernoulli Mixtures for Sets of Trajectories: TPMBM filters

 \subsection{Update step}

-The measurement model is the same regardless of problem formulation, hence we express it for a general trajectory \rfs $\settraj$.
-The target measurement model of Assumption \ref{ass:Measurement} is extended to a trajectory measurement model by defining a Bernoulli measurement density as follows:
+The measurement model is the same regardless of the problem formulation.
+Given a set of trajectories $\settraj$ with at most one trajectory, the Bernoulli measurement density for detections of Assumption \ref{ass:Measurement} can be written in terms of $\settraj$ as: